MicrosoftDocs/azure-docs/articles/lab-services/class-types.md

 For detailed information on how to set up this type of lab, see [Setup a lab to teach MATLAB](class-type-matlab.md).

 ## Project Lead the Way (PLTW)
-[Project Lead the Way (PLTW)](https://www.pltw.org/) is a nonprofit organization that provides PreK-12 curriculums across the United States in computer science, engineering, and biomedical science.
+[Project Lead the Way (PLTW)](https://www.pltw.org/) is a nonprofit organization that provides PreK-12 curriculum across the United States in computer science, engineering, and biomedical science.
 In each PLTW class, students use a variety of software applications as part of their hands-on learning experience.

 For detailed information on how to set up these types of labs, see [Set up labs for Project Lead the Way classes](class-type-pltw.md).